Rovanion/liuthesis/README.md

 ## Makefile

-If you are on a platform where you can use `make` for building your PDF, we have a Makefile ready for you.
+If you are on a platform where you can use `make` for building your PDF, we have prepared a `Makefile`.
 Edit the name of the main file that you wish to process (`TEXMAINFILE`) and run `make`.
-This will run XeLaTeX and biber as many times as needed to produce a PDF.
+This will run `XeLaTeX` and `biber` as many times as needed to produce a PDF.
 To clean all auxiliary files, run `make clean`.
 To typeset the demos, run `make demos`, which will compile the demo files.

 ## Including articles